 Because she fits correctly, you would know that I is the right subject pronoun.

 When to Use Me

-Me is used in the object of a sentence or after a preposition.
+Me is used in the object of a sentence or after a preposition, like in the words too long.
 The object of the sentence is whoever or whatever is receiving the action of the verb.

 Just like with I, you can substitute an object pronoun if you are unsure whether to use I or me.
 These object pronouns include her, him, you, and them.
 Object pronouns serve as a direct or indirect object to the verb

 In this case, because you could use them as a correct pronoun, you know you should use me.

 Jane talked to me.

 Most people confuse I and me when using two nouns in the subject or object.
 “John and I went to the store.”

 In this case, “John and I” is the subject of the sentence because “John and I” are the ones who went to the store.
 Because this is the subject, you need to use I.